tranhelen/tranhelen/_posts/2014-12-08-deliberate-practice.md

 The IA Library is comprehensive list of sources including articles, books, blogs and more.
 I have found some links to be dead though, so it is a bit of a mixed bag.

 [Information Architecture for the World Wide Web](http://shop.oreilly.com/product/9780596527341.do)
 I have seen this book referenced over and over again.
-I have not read it myself but if a lot of people assert that it’s good, the likelihood is pretty high that it’s good.
+I have not read it myself but if a lot of people assert it’s good, the likelihood is pretty high it’s good.
 (Calm yourselves, contrarians.)

 [Nielsen Norman Group](http://www.nngroup.com/reports/)
 NN/g writes research reports about a wide range of topics but they do have a 1,349-page report with 77 IA trees and 1106 navigation systems.
 It’s paid to read but there’s also a free 156-page report about site maps.
 This would be a good place to test if IA is of interest to you.